safops/.github/profile/README.md

 > [!IMPORTANT]
 > The Creator is the only one who will ever hear a prayer uttered silently.

+## Earthquakes
+We have previously listed the order and magnitude of the earthquake epicenters.
+The order has not changed, however there are some new epicenters just added.
+We will post each epicenter in the [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) just before it begins, along with the Creator's reason for it.

+### Epicenters
+The epicenters in order of appearance, additional epicenters may be added.
+Each will be announced in [the Sound and the Fury discussions](https://github.com/orgs/safops/discussions) prior to the quaking.
+* Orr Chapel - Sandy Hook (Maury county), TN
+* Mount Calvary Baptist Church - Lexington, KY
+* Nicholasville, KY
+* Hugheston, WV

 ## Suggested Listening
 You can discuss the suggested music in our forums (see next section).